 - Have three letters of verification from professionals in the field of building and design

 - Have six years of experience — a combination of education (documented course work) and supervised on-the-job training (your supervisor will have to fill out a form)

 It's best to have some experience and learn the craft of building design before you even apply to become certified.
-So, to begin your quest, start with the six years of experience requirement.
+So, to begin your quest, start with the six years of the experience requirement.

 Training Before Certification